-Freedom School is a summer program that supports scholars and their families through five essential components: high quality academic and character-building enrichment; parent and family involvement; civic engagement and social action; intergenerational servant leadership development; and nutrition, health, and mental health (Children’s Defense Fund).
+Freedom School is a six-week summer program that supports scholars and their families through five essential components: high quality academic and character-building enrichment; parent and family involvement; civic engagement and social action; intergenerational servant leadership development; and nutrition, health, and mental health (Children’s Defense Fund).
 Freedom School encourages all scholars to excel and believe in their ability to make a difference in themselves and in their families, schools, communities, country, and world with hope, education, and action (Children’s Defense Fund).

 Freedom School empowers scholars with rich, culturally relevant activities and high-quality books that instills in them a love of reading to help them avoid summer learning loss, while deepening scholars’ understanding of themselves and all they have in common with others (Children Defense Fund).

 Each one of our Freedom School sites serves a particular school or community area.
 Please click here to learn if your child attends one of the schools or lives in one of the communities that we traditionally serve.
 Each site provides an inviting environment for scholars.
-A traditional Freedom School site has a fellowship area for scholars to gather for group activities such as Harambee!, meals, and some afternoon enrichment activities; and classrooms for scholars to participate in morning curriculum activities.
+A traditional Freedom School site has a fellowship area for scholars to gather for group activities such as Harambee!, meals, afternoon enrichment activities, and classrooms for scholars to participate in morning curriculum activities.

 Each Freedom School classroom is decorated to create a fun and encouraging atmosphere to promote the overall Freedom School theme of, “I can make a difference.”
 Each day, the classroom’s lesson information, which includes the focus skill and objectives, is posted for scholars to review.